‘Convadium’ Initiative Kicks Off

 In order to put the initiative for funding a new stadium complex on the November ballot, the Chargers must collect 66,447 valid signatures by mid-June, otherwise the team’s initiative to raise the city’s hotel room tax will not be on the ballot, which is likely to seal the fate of this project.
 The Chargers look to collect 100,000 signatures to make sure there are no problems with the certification process in June when the signatures are turned in.

-The projected cost of the facility is expected to be $1.15 billion, of which the Chargers and the NFL are expected to contribute over half of the total costs.
-The Chargers’ initiative proposes a six percent increase to the hotel room tax in order to fund this project through income brought to the city by tourists.
+The funding detailed in the Chargers’ initiative mentions a six percent increase to the hotel room tax in order to fund this project through income brought to the city by tourists.
+The projected cost of the facility is expected to be $1.15 billion, of which the Chargers and the NFL are expected to contribute over half of the total costs for the proposed complex.

 When inquired about the amount of signatures gathered as of 1 p.m., petition circulators said that they were not allowed to disclose projections or actual numbers.